Do you get those SEO emails? You know the ones I mean – they usually go into spam. “We’ll get your business number one on Google.”

 The right hair and beauty SEO specialist

 Looking for help with your SEO, content marketing or internet marketing?
 In the hair, beauty or medical aesthetics industry?
-Give me a call 01386 751469 or email and let’s see if we can help.
+Drop me an email and let’s see if we can help.

 And if you fancy reading Google’s Guidelines (excellent, but a tad heavy going) start here.